 Introduction

-This section covers TA concepts and ideas that are fundamental in understanding other principal topics of TA Theory.
+This section covers TA concepts and ideas that are fundamental in understanding TA Theory.

 Life Positions

 Life position is also known as existential position or basic life position.
-We as infants and children decide in a primitive way how our life will be lived out.
-The decision is mythical.
-The decision determines whether we will be a winner or a loser or one who would live a non-dramatic (banal) life as a grown up.
+We, as infants and children, decide in a primitive way, how we will live out our life as grown-ups.
+The decision is unintentional and mythical.
+The decision determines whether we will live the life of a winner, or that of a loser or a non-dramatic (banal) life.

 Strokes